kmarusek/1010/wp-content/plugins/post-smtp/readme.txt

 = 2.0.21 - 2021-02-11
 * Fixed: Security issue - nonce validation.
-* Fixed: Class ‘PostmanViewController’ not found
+* Fixed: Class â€˜PostmanViewControllerâ€™ not found
 * New: New wp-config.php constant to disable the email logger = `POST_SMTP_CORE_MAIL_LOG`.

 = 2.0.20 - 2021-01-19